On a previous page, you learned the Shwa numerals and signs. On this page, we'll discuss the symbols needed to express basic arithmetic.

 When the dividend and divisor aren't both natural numbers, the results are more complicated, but the same three properties always hold.
 When the divisor is negative, so is the remainder.
 When the dividend or divisor is real, so is the remainder.
 When the divisor is 1, the remainder is the fractional part of the number: 0 ≤ r < 1.
 When the divisor is zero, so is the quotient but not the remainder (and the division is valid)!

-The two signs are used more often than you might think, for dates and times, for example, or to separate numbers into integer+fraction, or real+imaginary, or larger+smaller than an arbitrary size.
+The two operations are used more often than you might think, for example for dates and times, or to separate numbers into integer+fraction, or real+imaginary, or larger+smaller than an arbitrary size.
 For instance, if you want to know how many 8-packs of hot dog buns you'll need for five 6-packs of hot dogs, it's (5×6) quot -8 (the divisor is negative so the remainder is negative: leftover buns).

-There is a different sign for equivalence, which means "not identical, but equal in some quality".
+There is a different sign for equivalence, which means "not identical, but equivalent in some quality".
 For example, this is the relationship between the two square roots of negative 1.
 It might be used outside of arithmetic to match corresponding items, e.g. English cat ↔ French chat.
+The lower line starts far on the left then converges, as if to say "they kinda seem different, but when you look closer, they're not".

-Finally, there is a sign for assignment or definition, which means "the value of the expression on the left is being assigned to the item on the right".
-Note that in Shwa, the assignment goes from left to right.
+Finally, there is a sign for assignment or definition, which means "the value of the expression on the left is being assigned to the item on the right", or "the item on the right is being defined by the value on the left", or they're equal by definition, always.
+Note that the arrow formed by the two accents points to the right, and the value precedes the assignment, the opposite of our usual notation.

 To recap, here are all the symbols in the Shwa script :